On the pod, the guys revisit Dennis and Dee Get a New Dad from It's Always Sunny in Philadelphia Season 2, Episode 10.

 Glenn: That was, yeah.
 That was his band, yeah-yeah.
 Here's a fun fact.
 Uh, the girl that I'm hitting on in that scene is an actress named Yara Martinez and Yara introduced me to my wife, Jill, which you guys know.

-Glenn: But people out they-they may not know that.
+Glenn: But people out there-they may not know that.
 They probably don't.
 Why would they?
 Anyway, Yara Martinez.

 Glenn: Thank you, Yara.